-A great part of the first year after his ordination he spent at Blairs (later to become Blairs College) with Mr. Menzies of Pitfodels, an extremely wealthy businessman whom he had first met in Paris whilst ministering to the expatriate Scots Catholics in Paris as an ecclesiastical student prior to his ordination.
+A great part of the first year after his ordination he spent at Blairs (later to become Blairs College) with Mr. John Menzies of Pitfodels, an extremely wealthy businessman whom he had first met in Paris whilst ministering to the expatriate Scots Catholics in Paris as an ecclesiastical student prior to his ordination.
+They became lifelong friends and it was John Menzies who provided much of the funds which would enable the expansion of the Archdiocese under Bishop Gillis that we know today.